Huge California mudslide may have been triggered by drought

-(Reuters) - (Story corrects first two paragraphs to say “National Forest” instead of “National Park”)

-California’s three-year drought might have triggered Mount Shasta’s worst mudslide in two decades which damaged hiking trails and forced two roads to close over the weekend, a National Forest spokeswoman said on Monday.
+(Reuters) - California’s three-year drought might have triggered Mount Shasta’s worst mudslide in two decades which damaged hiking trails and forced two roads to close over the weekend, a national park spokeswoman said on Monday.

 “The woman who called it in said the first sign of the slide was a sound like a freight train,” Capps said.
 “The amount of power and intensity must have been incredible.”